 This time of year arrives with so much excitement – cute trick-or-treaters, loved ones gathered around Thanksgiving meals, and the delight of the holidays.
 But with the good comes the bad.
 The cool weather and extreme temperatures can cause a whole world of plumbing problems.
-All American Air Service Experts Heating & Air Conditioning is here with a couple preventative measures to help you lower your chance of encountering these common winter plumbing problems.
+All American Air Service Experts is here with a couple preventative measures to help you lower your chance of encountering these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Daytona Beach.
 This commonly occurs when high water pressure from the main water pipe merges with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet slightly open to let water constantly flow through.
 If you do realize you have a frozen pipe, turn off the main water supply to prevent the pipe from bursting.
-Try thawing the frozen area of the pipe with hot water and if that doesn’t solve the problem, give Service Experts a call and we’ll send one of our expert plumbers out to inspect the trouble.
+Try thawing the frozen area of the pipe with hot water and if that doesn’t solve the problem, give All American Air Service Experts a call and we’ll send one of our expert plumbers out to inspect the trouble.

 Broken Water Line